Windlesham Arboretum: Ownership and rules

 The arboretum is owned by a charitable trust.
 The objects of the charitable trust are to advance education in the study of trees and birds and access to the arboretum is restricted to educational activities.
 The public is permitted limited access from four main entry points, spread around the compass, during daylight hours.
 Picnics, barbecues, cycling and leisure activities other than walking, study and reflection are prohibited.
 It is patrolled most days, and maintained to ensure its use remains in accordance with the trust's objectives.

 Archaeology

-An archeological survey of the Arboretum was carried out by the Surrey Heath Archaeological & Heritage Trust and found coins and pottery and signs of old Iron Age enclosure ditches and Romano-British agricultural buildings.
+An archeological survey of the Arboretum was carried out by the Surrey Heath Archaeological & Heritage Trust. in the 1980s.
+Evidence of Iron Age enclosure ditches and Romano-British agricultural buildings was discovered.